knowledge and innovation

 Uppsala Sweden

-Smart Exploration Research Center conducts multidisciplinary research on strategic and critical metals and minerals, adressing issues concerning the energy transition and climate action.
+Smart Exploration Research Center (SERC) conducts multidisciplinary research on strategic and critical metals and minerals, adressing issues concerning the energy transition and climate action.

 Funded by the Swedish Foundation for Strategic Research (SSF) from 2024 to 2029, and led by Uppsala University, the Center aims to undertake fundamental and innovative research with significant national and international implications.
 Its primary goal is to ensure a responsible, socially acceptable, resilient, and sustainable supply of critical raw materials (CRMs).